• Skip to main content

 4. Remove Choking Hazards

 Be careful with small parts.
-Buttons, plastics and other fun embellishments are really appealing to curious and hungry toddlers.
+Buttons, plastic beads, and other fun small embellishments are really appealing to curious and hungry toddlers.
 Make sure to keep them on you and away from tiny fingers.
 You don’t want them to become a choking hazard.
+Glitter can be dangerous to toddlers if they inhale it or put it in their mouths so don’t use in glitter in crafts with young children.
+Kids should be at least 5 and have supervision before using these materials.

 5. Prepare A Work Space

 Create a DIY space just for kids.
 Keep this area clear of any tools or materials you don’t want them to have access to.
 It’s also a good idea to keep this low to the ground to avoid accidental falls.
-You may want to protect the work space with a layer of newspapers.
+You may want to protect the work space with a layer of newspapers for easy cleanup.

 6. Limit use of heated materials.